-Katie Attwell is a Senior Lecturer in Politics and Public Policy, and an Honorary Fellow of Wesfarmers Centre of Vaccines and Infectious Diseases, Telethon Kids Institute.
+Associate Professor Katie Attwell is in the School of Social Sciences and an Honorary Fellow of Wesfarmers Centre of Vaccines and Infectious Diseases, Telethon Kids Institute.
 A global research leader exploring parental vaccine refusal and government responses to address it, Katie has published 27 journal articles in top publications such as Milbank Quarterly, Politics, and Social Science and Medicine.

 Katie’s research pre-eminence is evidenced by her large number of lead-author publications with senior scholars in Europe and North America, arising from her leadership of several multidisciplinary research collaborations.
 She is a member of the scientific committee of the annual Vaccine Acceptance meeting in Annecy, France.

 In 2018, Katie won an Australian Research Council Discovery Early Career Researcher Award, which funds her full-time research for three years on mandatory childhood vaccination in Australia, Italy, France and California.
 Her work has shaped government policies in Victoria and New Zealand, and she regularly translates her research to policymakers, practitioners and the public.

 - Professor Ullrich Ecker, School of Psychological Science

 Ullrich Ecker is a cognitive psychologist at the University of Western Australia’s School of Psychological Science.
 His research focuses on the impact of misinformation on memory, reasoning, and behaviour.
 Ullrich engages in the development and rigorous testing of effective methods to ‘debunk’ misinformation post-exposure or ‘pre-bunk’ it through educating people about common disinformation tactics.